Critical care video consults

 Why was the GoodSAM app chosen for the trial?

-Is there a cost to access critical care video consults?
+Is there a cost to access STARS Virtual Care?

 Can I choose which transport physician I connect with?